On The Statistical Limits of Self-Improving Agents: Metacognitive Self-Modification

-\paragraph{Metacognitive scheduler/filter.} A metacognitive rule $M$ can (i) choose \emph{which} candidate edit to evaluate, (ii) \emph{when/how often} to evaluate (scheduling), and (iii) randomize; it then \emph{accepts/rejects} using only finite evidence (e.g., $S,V$, capacity proxy, edit cost).
+\paragraph{Metacognitive scheduler or filter.} A metacognitive rule $M$ can choose which candidate edit to evaluate, when to evaluate, and can randomize; it then accepts or rejects using only finite evidence, such as $S$, $V$, a capacity proxy, and edit costs.
 Let

-This is the \emph{M-filtered} policy-reachable family.
-(Randomized $M$ is allowed; all guarantees below hold almost surely over $M$’s internal randomness.)
+Randomized $M$ is allowed.
+All guarantees hold almost surely over the internal randomness of $M$.